koniferous22/npns/README.md

     * no shared db connections in singleton
 * Reconfigure connection for production use
   * Make sure that db connections from gateway/services don't have root permissions
+* Split account and tag into two separate db instances due to data security